Meigs Field: Operations

-Meigs Field also provided commuter airline service to the public, peaking in the late 1980s as Mayor Richard M. Daley took office.
-During the mid-1950s, Illini Airlines was operating scheduled passenger service between the airport and Freeport, IL, Madison, WI, Rockford, IL and Sterling, IL with de Havilland Dove and Piper Navajo twin engine prop aircraft.
-From the 1960s to early 1990s, typical intrastate destinations were Springfield, IL and Carbondale, IL.
-Small airliners such as Beechcraft Model 99, Beechcraft 1900C, de Havilland Canada DHC-6 Twin Otter and Fairchild Swearingen Metro III turboprops as well as Piper PA-31 Navajo prop aircraft were operated on a scheduled basis into the airport.
+Meigs Field also provided commuter airline service to the public, peaking in the late 1980s as mayor Richard M. Daley took office.
+During the mid-1950s, Illini Airlines was operating scheduled passenger service between the airport and Freeport, Illinois, Madison, Wisconsin, Rockford, Illinois, and Sterling, Illinois, with de Havilland Dove and Piper Navajo twin engine prop aircraft.
+From the 1960s to early 1990s, typical intrastate destinations were Springfield and Carbondale, Illinois.
+Small airliners such as Beechcraft Model 99, Beechcraft 1900C, de Havilland Canada DHC-6 Twin Otter and Fairchild Swearingen Metro III turboprops, as well as Piper PA-31 Navajo prop aircraft, were operated on a scheduled basis into the airport.
 In 1968, Gopher Airlines was operating nonstop service between the airport and Minneapolis/St. Paul with Beechcraft 99 turboprops.
-In the mid- and late 1970s Air Illinois operated 44-passenger seat Hawker Siddeley HS 748 turboprops into Meigs.
+In the mid- and late 1970s, Air Illinois operated 44-passenger seat Hawker Siddeley HS 748 turboprops into Meigs.
 The HS 748 was the largest aircraft to use Meigs on a regular basis for scheduled passenger airline operations.
-Ozark Air Lines, a large local service airline in the midwest that primarily operated McDonnell Douglas DC-9 jets and Fairchild Hiller FH-227B propjets at the time, served the airport during the early 1970s with DHC-6 Twin Otter turboprops with up to eight round trip nonstop flights a day between Meigs and the Illinois state capital in Springfield.
-Other commuter air carriers serving Meigs Field in 1975 included Midwest Commuter Airways with nonstop flights to Indianapolis and South Bend, and Skystream Airlines with nonstops to Detroit City Airport with both small airlines operating Beechcraft 99 commuter turboprops.
+Ozark Air Lines, a large local service airline in the midwest that primarily operated McDonnell Douglas DC-9 jets and Fairchild Hiller FH-227B propjets at the time, served the airport during the early 1970s, with DHC-6 Twin Otter turboprops with up to eight round trip nonstop flights a day between Meigs and Springfield.
+Other commuter air carriers serving Meigs Field in 1975 included Midwest Commuter Airways, with nonstop flights to Indianapolis and South Bend, and Skystream Airlines with nonstops to Detroit City Airport with both small airlines operating Beechcraft 99 commuter turboprops.

 Scheduled passenger helicopter airline service was also available between Meigs Field and Chicago O'Hare Airport and Chicago Midway Airport at different times over the years.
 From the late 1950s to late 1960s, Chicago Helicopter Airways operated 12-seat Sikorsky S-58C helicopters with frequent flights to both O'Hare and Midway.

 Numerous VIPs used the airport in order to maintain security and also to avoid inconveniencing the Chicago traveling public, including President John F. Kennedy.
 In a common pattern, Air Force One would land at a larger area airport, and the President would then take the Marine One helicopter to Meigs Field to avoid the complications of a Secret Service escort via Chicago's expressways.